Lab: Bumplit

 To receive credit for your lab work, follow these steps:

-channel in Discord.
-Tag your group members.
+#lab channel in Discord.
+No voiceover is necessary.
+Tag your group members with @.

 Only labs submitted on time will be granted credit.
-Late labs or forgot-to-submits are not accepted because Wednesday at noon is when your instructor has time to grade.
+Late labs or forgot-to-submits are not accepted because Monday at noon is when your instructor has time to grade.